Module ambit_stochastics.trawl

 Classes

-class trawl (nr_simulations, nr_trawls=None, trawl_function=None, tau=None, decorrelation_time=-inf, mesh_size=None, times_grid=None, truncation_grid=None, gaussian_part_params=(0, 0), jump_part_name=None, jump_part_params=None, cpp_times=None, cpp_truncation=None, cpp_part_name=None, cpp_part_params=None, cpp_intensity=None, custom_sampler=None, values=None)
+class trawl (nr_simulations, nr_trawls=None, trawl_function=None, tau=None, decorrelation_time=-inf, mesh_size=None, times_grid=None, truncation_grid=None, gaussian_part_params=(0, 0), jump_part_name=None, jump_part_params=None, cpp_times=None, cpp_truncation=None, cpp_part_name=None, cpp_part_params=None, cpp_intensity=None, custom_sampler=None, values=None)-

 Please consult the

-jupyter notebook from https://github.com/danleonte/Ambit_Stochastics to see a practical example with detailed explanations.The implemented simulation algorithms are the grid, slice and cpp algorithms, as described in [paper link].
+Trawl processes example usagejupyter notebook from https://github.com/danleonte/Ambit_Stochastics to see a practical example with detailed explanations.The implemented simulation algorithms are the grid, slice and cpp algorithms, as described in [paper link].
 Parameter inference and forecasting methods to be added.

 The arguments required for the